Finnøy (island)

 Finnøy island is connected to the mainland by a series of bridges and undersea tunnels.
 Finnøy Tunnel connects Finnøy to the nearby island of Rennesøy, and to the nearby island of Talgje.
-Finnøy also has regular ferry connections to most of the islands which surround it such as Ombo, Sjernarøyane, Halsnøya, and Fogn.
+Finnøy also has regular ferry connections to most of the islands which surround it such as Ombo, Sjernarøyane, Halsnøy, and Fogn.

+History

+The village of Hesby, on the western coast, is a historical seat of power dating back to the Middle Ages.
+Hesby is also the site of Hesby Church which dates back to around the year 1100 A.D.

+The island was part of the old Finnøy Municipality until 1 January 2020 when it became part of Stavanger Municipality.